calexandru2018/linux-gui-legacy/README.md

 |Ubuntu/Linux Mint/Debian and derivatives | `sudo apt install -y python3-gi python3-gi-cairo gir1.2-gtk-3.0`                                                |
 |OpenSUSE/SLES                            | `sudo zypper install python3-gobject python3-gobject-Gdk typelib-1_0-Gtk-3_0 libgtk-3-0`                        |
 |Arch Linux/Manjaro                       | `sudo pacman -S python-gobject gtk3`                                                                            |

+### GUI Known issues:

+#### Wayland
+While this works well on X11, there are certain restrictions on Wayland since it does not allow GUIs to be launched as root.
+The way the GUI works at the moment is that it accesses much of the content that the CLI protects with sudo, thus starting with sudo lowers the UX friction, though this is subject to change.
+More info [here](https://wiki.archlinux.org/index.php/Running_GUI_applications_as_root#Using_xhost) and [here](https://beamtic.com/sudo-and-guis).

+Workaround is provied:
+1. Install `xhost` or `x11-xserver-utils`
+2. Type in terminal `xhost si:localuser:root`
+3. Type in terminal `sudo protonvpn-gui`

 #### ProtonVPN Tray dependencies